Computing: Computer Basics

 Saving an infected system using a rescue disk.

 The best protection of all best protections may fail, your computer may be infected and in the worst case, it could happen that you're no longer able to boot your Windows.
-As I described when writing about the BIOS, a computer may not only booted into the Windows installed on your hard drive, but also into some (generally Linux) operating system, started from CD, DVD or flush-drive and then running in memory.
+As I described when writing about the BIOS, a computer may not only booted into the Windows installed on your hard drive, but also into some (generally Linux) operating system, started from CD, DVD or flash-drive and then running in memory.
 Such a system has nothing at all to do with your infected Windows, it's 100% clean and you could use it to save your Windows data files to some USB device.
 But there is a lots better possibility: there are special mostly Linux based systems, often called rescue disk, that have specially been developed for such a case, in fact not lots more than a rudimentary operating system, antivirus software and some general purpose tools, that may be useful to make the cleanup after you got infected by some malware.
 This not only allows you to remove the malware, but also to make your (now clean) Windows usable again!
 A remark by the way: The only way to detect malware that is able to "hide" from your Windows, is to run a scan from an OS started from an external media.
 I will try to write one day a tutorial concerning rescue disks.
 Mentioning here just 2 points:

 1. You must not confound the antivirus rescue disks with those you may create using Windows included features or software provided by your computer vender (and installed when you install Windows); these also called rescue disks aim to give you the possibility to boot your computer if booting Windows does not work and include tools to restore corrupted system files or reinstall Windows, but do not include a complete antivirus appliaction to clean up an infected machine.